 This will be a special track like YC AI—the companies will go through the regular YC batch, but there will be a few differences.
 Instead of the standard deal for YC companies (which is $120,000 invested for 7% ownership) we’ll offer these companies any amount between $500k and $1 million for 10-20% ownership, scaling linearly.

-We’ll also offer the companies free lab space (we’re still looking for one lab space partner, and we’d love for interested partners to get in touch.)
+We’ll also offer the companies a deal for lab space through a partner.
 In addition, we’ll have a number of other special deals for YC bio companies, and access to a wide range of experts.

 There will be a specific RFS in our application system for companies to indicate they’re interested in this system.
 Other bio companies are of course welcome to apply for the standard YC program.